 'Black Doves' Season 2: Everything We Know

-On December 5, Netflix celebrated the holiday season by releasing a show that deserves the 2024 version of the "Is Die Hard a Christmas movie?" debate.
+Netflix celebrated the 2024 holiday season by releasing a show that deserves a modern version of the "Is Die Hard a Christmas movie?" debate.
 Starring Keira Knightley and Ben Whishaw, Black Doves is an excellent spy thriller set in London during Christmastime.
 The aforementioned Queen of Period Pieces plays a "Black Dove," an undercover agent whose shadowy organization sells government secrets to the highest bidder.

-Since its release, the must-watch series has garnered widespread acclaim from viewers and critics, including a Golden Globe nomination for Knightley.
-Luckily for viewers who have already binged the six-episode season, Netflix has already revealed the series' fate.
+The must-watch series garnered widespread acclaim from viewers and critics, including a Golden Globe nomination for Knightley.
+Luckily for viewers who binged the six-episode season, Netflix has already revealed its fate.
 Read on for everything we know about Black Doves season 2 so far.

 Sam (Ben Whishaw) and Helen (Keira Knightley) amid their investigation in Black Doves.